Define Private Link Service and private endpoint

 Completed

-Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a Private Endpoint in your virtual network.
+Azure Private Link enables you to access Azure PaaS Services and Azure hosted customer-owned/partner services over a Private Endpoint in your virtual network.

 Before you learn about Azure Private Link and its features and benefits, let's examine the problem that Private Link is designed to solve.